Skip to main content

 πa(πa,b(R))πa(R) \pi_a(\pi_{a,b}(R)) \equiv \pi_a(R)

-These properties enable automatic query optimization (future work).
+These enable automatic query optimization (future work).

 Nested Data Extension